7-year-old fed up with Cowboys’ season pens hilarious letter to Jerry Jones

 Hear, hear.

 On Monday, as Wood and his mom were watching the Cowboys lose to the Titans during primetime, he vowed to do something if the ‘Boys didn’t pull off a win.
-Spoilers…they didn’t.
+Spoiler, they didn’t.

-“He told me if the Cowboys lose, I really want to write a letter,” his mother, Kayla Jimenez, said.
-“So, I was like ok,” she said with a laugh.
+“He told me if the Cowboys lose, I really want to write a letter,” his mother, Kayla Jimenez, said with a laugh.
+“So, I was like OK."

+Then, she found out just WHO Rylan wanted to write a letter to.

 Wood starts the letter informing Jones that he’s a lifelong fan.
 When he was less than a year old, Wood had a seizure and had to be sent to Cook Children’s.